Superformula/cloud-backend-test/README.md

 ## Q&A
 > Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done.
+Send us a pull request when you think you are done.
 There is no deadline for this task unless otherwise noted to you directly.

 > What if I have a question?

-Create a new issue in this repo and we will respond and get back to you quickly.
+Create a new issue [in this repo](https://github.com/Superformula/cloud-backend-test/issues) and we will respond and get back to you quickly.

 > Should I validate inputs?